Nilssteingraeber/SolarSwarmNetworks/Dokumentation/Einarbeitung Netzwerke/docker_swarm.md

 - In `docker service ls` sollten 2/3 aktiv sein
 - Erste Manager versucht, mit seinem eigenen Token wieder beizutreten

-# Test mit ROS2 Service
+# Test mit ROS2 Service (nicht definiert, nicht durchgeführt)

 Zwischenablage
     "Because manager nodes are meant to be a stable component of the infrastructure, you should use a fixed IP address for the advertise address to prevent the swarm from becoming unstable on machine reboot.